-Diana’s passion for the power of the performance and the expressive arts to be utilized as a life-long learning tool to encourage personal growth, professional development and as an agent social change, lead her to launch her EduTainment production company The Rainbow Butterfly Café in 2015.
+My passion for the power of the performance and the expressive arts to be utilized as a life-long learning tool to encourage personal growth, professional development and as an agent social change, inspired me to launch my EduTainment production company, The Rainbow Butterfly Café in 2015.
 The R.B.C combines the power of performances, speaking and custom designed expressive arts based workshops to celebrate diversity and disability inclusion, cultivating resiliency, goal setting and visioning.
-She also offers a reimagined approach to the traditional keynote address for conferences, retreats and special events through performing her one woman shows Watch Your Head (written by Lynda Rodriquez) Climbing The Chrystal Staircase; Reflections of Hope, Faith And Resiliency which she produces through The Rainbow Butterfly Cafe
+I also offer a re-imagined approach to the traditional keynote address for conferences, retreats and special events through performing one of solo shows Watch Your Head (written by Lynda Rodriquez) or Climbing The Chrystal Staircase; Reflections of Hope, Faith And Resiliency .

 - Best Actor 48 Hour Disability Film Challenge ( Now known as The Easterseals Disability Film Challenge